-- attract the best possible applicants to vacancies on the basis of their merit, abilities and suitability - deter prospective applicants who are unsuitable for work with children or young people - identify and reject applicants who are unsuitable for work with children and young people.
+- Attract the best possible candidates to vacancies on the basis of their merit, abilities and suitability. - Deter prospective candidates who are unsuitable for work with children or young people. - Identify and reject candidates who are unsuitable for work with children and young people.